-Published twice a year, the Dance Research Journal is a première, peer-reviewed journal for dance research that includes articles on dance history, theory, pedagogy, politics, science, ethnography, and intersections with cultural, gender, critical race, and diasporic studies, among others.
+Published three times a year, Dance Research Journal is a premier, peer-reviewed journal for dance research that includes articles on dance history, theory, pedagogy, politics, science, ethnography, and intersections with cultural, gender, critical race, and diasporic studies, among others.
 DRJ is currently edited by Mark Franko.

 Annual CORD conference bring together dance artists, teachers, scholars and critics to address issues pivotal to dance in the academy and profession.
 Although each conference has a main theme, the format of the conference provides opportunities in seminars and working groups for individuals interested in specific areas such as pedagogy, choreography, dramaturgy, dance science, ethnography, history, and critical analysis to meet and exchange ideas.
 Members of CORD receive reduced admission to all CORD conferences as well as reduced rate registration to other dance and dance-related conferences.

 CORD also supports international conferences, interdisciplinary encounters, and special topics conferences.